waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Flying -> Bug: Super Effective (Icarus vs Spinarak)

 # Resource Management Strategy
-- Exit via ladder at (23, 3) -> Map 3_51 -> Map 3_52 -> Goldenrod City.
+- Exit via warp carpet at (22, 31) -> Map 3_51 -> Goldenrod City.
 - Navigate to the Goldenrod Dept. Store (Map 3_6).
 - Take the elevator to 5F (Pharmacy).
 - Purchase 10 Hyper Potions and 5 Revives with ¥90251.
-- Return to the Underground via the same warp to resume the puzzle.
+- Return to the Underground via the same path to resume the puzzle.

 ## Progress Tracking
 - Badges: 7/16.